mothership-ec/mothership/README.md

 <img src="readme_files/epos.jpg">
 Mothership's integrated EPOS solution allows businesses to keep their web and bricks-and-mortar stores in perfect harmony, with stock levels always up to date, and reporting giving oversight of the entire business.

+To see EPOS in action, be sure to <a href="https://youtu.be/ahMedgeHLKU">check out our video</a>

 ### Receipt printing and Waldo

 Receipt printing does not come packaged with the EPOS module.
 However, we have a device called **Waldo** which connects the